K-and-R/developer-training-lineup/README.md

 For some reason, there appears to be a sort of odd social stigma to looking up words in a dictionary.
-However, unless you can guarantee that every person who ever told you what a word meant was infallible in their command of the language and every inferrence you ever made about the meaning of a word was equally infallible, it is likely that you could benefit greatly from seeing for yourself *exactly and precisely* what a word means.
+However, unless you can guarantee that every person who ever told you what a word meant was infallible in their command of the language and every inference you ever made about the meaning of a word was equally infallible, it is likely that you could benefit greatly from seeing for yourself *exactly and precisely* what a word means.
 Dictionaries are great for accomplishing just that.